 - 1. The Final Exam will be held in accordance with the Final Exam Schedule.
-The Fall 2009 Course Schedule appears to indicate the official Final Exam date is Tue.
-Dec.
-15, 2-5 p.m. - 2.
-Students wishing to leave Austin early will have the option of taking the Exam on the early alternate date, Fri.
-Dec.
-4th, 1:30 4:30 p.m. - 3.
+The Fall 2012 Course Schedule appears to indicate the official Final Exam date is Fri.
+May 10, 2-5 p.m. - 2.
+Students wishing to take the exam early will have the option of taking the Exam on the early alternate date, Fri.
+May 3rd, 1:30 4:30 p.m. - 3.
 A list of review topics and sample questions will be distributed prior to the end of the semester.
 The review topics will briefly summarize the concepts introduced throughout the course. - 4.
 As was the case for the Midterm Exam, the questions on the Final Exam will resemble those of the Problem Sets, and will include material on visitors' in-class presentations. - 5.
-A copy of the 2009 Final Exam and its Solution key may be found towards the end of this class' Lecture Packet.
+A copy of a 2012 Final Exam and its Solution key may be found towards the end of this class' Lecture Packet.